Best Nikon Z lenses

 |

-At the end of 2020, Nikon decided to release the Z version of one of its most famous lenses: the 14-24mm f/2.8G.
-But the new version differs significantly from its predecessor by greatly benefiting from the change of mount, since it is much lighter (the DSLR version is close to a kilo).
-It is the ideal lens for shooting, capturing landscapes or architecture, for example.
+At the end of 2020, Nikon released the Z version of one of its most famous lenses: the 14-24mm f/2.8G.
+The new version differs significantly from its predecessor and clearly benefits from the new mount, especially in terms of weight, as the DDSLR version was close to one kilogram.
+It is an ideal lens for landscapes, architecture and other wide-angle scenes.

-The build quality reaches a very high level, as attested by the S in the title, which therefore corresponds to the high-end lenses of this new mount.
-The image quality is excellent and, although the ends of the zoom are not as good as the focal lengths in the middle of the zoom, we are facing a very homogeneous lens at all focal lengths.
-The vignetting is very important and requires to activate the correction while the distortion seems non-existent (Nikon applies a correction on the raw files, you’ll need a software unable to identify them to notice the defects).
+The build quality is excellent, as expected from an S-line lens, Nikon’s high-end category for the Z mount.
+The image quality is excellent and, although the ends of the zoom are not as good as the focal lengths in the middle of the zoom, it remains a very consistent lens across the range.
+Vignetting is significant and requires correction, while distortion may appear almost nonexistent (Nikon applies a correction on the raw files, you’ll need a software unable to identify them to notice the defects).
 The AF reaches a high level and will be limited only by the camera, for the moment.

 Nikon Z 14-30mm f/4 S